G Suite: How to configure teacher logins

 Remember that the change takes 24 hours to propagate before taking effect for the users selected, and you will see a warning to this effect.

 - While this propagation occurs, add the metadata file you downloaded in step 5 to a web accessible directory.
 This should be accessible to our server IP addresses.
+If you do not have such a directory available to you we would suggest you try a web search for a provider using "direct link file hosting" or a similar query.
+Please note that Google Drive doesn't work for hosting metadata.

 Take note of the URL to access the directory for use later.